williamsca/bargaining-upzone/README.md

 - Myopic planner ignores dynamics.
 Land uses are exhaustible resource $\implies$ Hotelling Rule: planner indifferent to upzoning parcel now or later.
 To avoid, assume large endowment of agricultural land such that long-run considerations are irrelevant (there is always somewhere new to upzone).
 - Can't observe $p_j$ for parcels that are not upzoned (but might look at denied applications)
 - Locality may have market power $\implies$ $p_j$ is endogenous to $\vec{a}$

+## Version 2
+Differentiated products Nash-Bertrand.
+Products are land use rights on a particular parcel.
+Characteristics include coordinates, adjacent uses, the zoning code, and the county itself (the "brand").
+Estimate markups to assess locality market power.

 # Data
 GIS Data: